samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 In the above example, before the **[.dest]** node is reached by the Hyperlambda instruction pointer, the value of the **[.dest]** node will have been _"unwrapped"_ (evaluated), and its value will be _"Hello World"_.
-When you invoke lambda objects that are cloned for some reasons, this slot becomes very handy, since it allows you to _"forward evaluate"_ expressions inside your lambda object.
+This slot becomes very handy when you invoke lambda objects with expressions, since it allows you to _"forward evaluate"_ said expressions inside your lambda object, _before_ the lambda object is actually executed.
 It's also useful when you have expressions inside for instance a **[return]** slot, and you want to return the _value_ the expression evaluates to, and not the expression itself.

 ## Source slots

+In addition to the above slots allowing you to _change_ your graph objects as they are executed, Hyperlambda also contains a whole range of slots that allows you to _retrieve_ parts of your lambda objects during execution.

 ### [get-value]